BloomExpress/bloom-express/README.md

 ### MVC Pattern

-Bloom Express uses the MVC (Minimum Viable Product) pattern to separate concerns and enhance maintainability and scalability.
+Bloom Express uses the MVP (Minimum Viable Product) pattern to separate concerns and enhance maintainability and scalability.

 ## Features